Perhaps It’s Time to Consider Majors that are Sustainable in Tough Times

 As with any major event, such as a recession, war, or, in this case, a pandemic, there is a shift in what type of degree a student may want to consider pursuing.
 Certainly, the job market will look different in the future.
 Contemplating what jobs were sustainable throughout the pandemic may also help in the decision-making process.

-For instance, public health which can include hospital management, infectious disease, and clinical research, among other things, was already a fast-growing major, but may continue to grow due to an upcoming need.
+For instance, public health which can include hospital management, infectious disease, and clinical research, among other things, was already a fast-growing major but may continue to grow due to an upcoming need.
 Similarly, we definitely learned the significance of our health-care workers.
-There are many avenues that can stem from majors in the Health Sciences; starting with UF’s Nursing Programs, that have the option to complete online.
+There are many avenues that can stem from majors in the Health Sciences; starting with USF’s Nursing Program, which is highly ranked nationally.
+Majors that would lead to careers in nutrition, physician assistant, speech technology, biomedical sciences, and many more, are all available at USF.
+There is even an opportunity to complete a 7-year PharmD program for students interested in a career in pharmacy.

 More Major Ideas

 Teaching has undoubtedly taken on a new lens, aside from many having a newfound respect for the value of a good educator.
-UF offers degrees to prepare students for traditional and non-traditional avenues through their Education Services major.
-However, while the look of education has also been altered, teachers will always be needed and now could also benefit from a background in computer sciences, which can be taken online, as well as through the College of Engineering.
+USF offers degrees from Early Childhood through Secondary Education.
+However, while the look of education has also been altered, teachers will always be needed and now could also benefit in a background in computer sciences, which can be taken as a minor or include degrees in cybersecurity and information technology.

 Politics in one form or another, particularly since politicians and government seemed to have become an integral part of our daily lives, could be worth considering.
-UF’s Political Sciences major prepares students for careers in law, government and non-government organizations, politics, and the private sector.
+USF’s Political Sciences major has various programs; including a pre-law track and a B.A. in International Studies.

-Wellness in mental health has taken on new forms (particularly those that can be done remotely) and have increased in popularity, so a major in psychology, which can be done online as well, can lead to varying careers in this realm.
-A Bachelor of Science in psychology is widely sought in business, education, and mental health fields.
+Wellness from mental health has taken on new forms (particularly those that can be done remotely) and have increased in popularity, so a major in psychology or a degree in exercise science may be in order.

 In addition to choosing a major, students may want to add some skills like mastering Photoshop, Google-drive, Zoom, data analysis, computer programming, proficiency in a second (or third) language.
 There are many certificate programs that can be done outside of college classes that can only enhance your employability.
 Increasing your knowledge escalates your value to potential employers.

 Some college majors may be changing and many are offered almost solely online.
 New ones may be added and others may disappear.
-Find out what major programs are of interest to you and how UF can help you decide.
-Encourage your student to visit the Career Connections Center or its website.
-They offer seminars and meetings to not only help find them a job but to educate them on the careers out in the working field; and for now, it is all offered virtually.
+Find out what major programs are of interest to you and how USF can help you decide.
+Encourage your student to visit Career Services or their website.
+They offer seminars and meetings to not only help find them a job but to educate them on careers out in the working field.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Find out more about how to use HaveUHeard as a great resource.
 Sign up for other great tips at haveuheard.com.